backcopy/Nimis/readme.md

 > Nimis is an asynchronous NodeJS backup utility with built-in secure hashing and encryption.

 Nimis is built on a highly modulated code base to provide you with a high level of customisation to fit your needs.
-Coded in the latest and greatest asynchronous style, designed for maximum I/O performance.
+Coded in asynchronous style, designed for maximum I/O performance.

 Nimis provides you with built in features such as compression, encryption, dual layer integrity checking and more.

 ## Notice

-Nimis is not yet stable for production environments, use at your own risk.
+Nimis is not yet stable for production environments, `USE AT YOUR OWN RISK`.
+Nimis was developed using an environment with the CentOS 7 operating system; using other operating systems may cause unexpected behaviour.

 ## Requirements